-The perfect module for faster Python code for IO-bound tasks is right there in the standard library, and very few Python developers know it exists or can locate it, let alone believe it will work.
+The perfect module for faster parallel Python programs is right there in the standard library, and few Python developers know it exists or can locate it, let alone decipher the API documentation.

 One group of developers know about this module and how to use it well.